 The Principal and the Diploma Programme Coordinator should be informed that this has occurred for consistent records to be maintained.

-Should the suspected misconduct appear intentional or outside of the guidance, the subject teacher must inform the Principal and the Diploma Programme Coordinator, the Academic Panel will review any cases suspected of intentional academic misconduct.
+Should the suspected misconduct appear intentional or outside of the guidance, the subject teacher must inform the Principal and the IB Diploma Programme.